jadis0x/il2cpp-reverse-engineering-guide/README.md

 ## Examples
 > [!TIP]
 > You can find more detailed examples by taking a look at [HERE](https://github.com/ALittlePatate/DevourClient) using the Il2cppInspector analysis tool I used to create the cheat.

+> [!NOTE]
+> I am updating the guide.
+I will try to add detailed explanations as much as I can.

 ## Contents